Autopoiética: Singles

 The song "Te juro que volveré" was released as a promotional single on 18 August 2023, alongside a visualizer.
 On August 25, 2023, "Tenochtitlán" was released as the first single from the album, alongside a music video directed by Camila Grandi.
 On 6 October 2023, "40 y MM" was released as a promotional single, alongside the album announcement.
 "No+Sad" was also released as single prior the album release on October 19, 2023, alongside a music video directed by Camila Grandi.

 Tour

 On December 4, 2023, Laferte announced her Autopoiética Tour.
-The tour will begin on February 29, 2024, in Puebla, Mexico, and further includes shows in North America, and South America.
+The tour started on February 29, 2024, in Puebla, Mexico, and included North America, and South America.

 Critical reception

 Thom Jurek from AllMusic gave the album four out of five stars, writing that "Laferte's only recording to deliberately borrow ideas from her catalog.
 Titled after the term "autopoiesis," coined by the Chilean biologist Humberto Maturan, it's defined as "a being able to self-create or re-create itself".
 Laferte claimed it as a metaphor for herself and humanity: We have the ability to re-create ourselves at any time, creating new universes and personal mythologies in that process."

 Pitchfork writer Isabelia Herrera defined the album as "The endlessly adaptable Chilean star flexes her versatility across synthy bossa nova, breezy trip hop, pummeling dance-punk, and dirty perreo."